 Women in particular often do not experience ‘classic’ symptoms.
 Fatigue, palpitations and sometimes a less intense chest pain is often reported by women having a heart attack.

-Myth 2: During a heart attack, the heart stops beating
+During a heart attack, the heart stops beating.

 Sometimes the heart stops beating, but not always.
 During a heart attack, the heart muscle begins to die.
 The heart may continue to beat but the situation is serious and you must seek urgent medical care.

-Myth 3: A young, healthy person with normal cholesterol will not have a heart attack
+A young, healthy person with normal cholesterol will not have a heart attack.

 Cardiovascular disease kills the same proportion of women as it does men—that’s over a quarter of all men and women.
 In fact, coronary heart disease (a type of cardiovascular disease) kills more than twice as many women than breast cancer.
 Considering these figures it’s worrying that some women believe that heart disease won’t affect them, instead believing it’ll only affect middle-aged men.

-Myth 5: Coughing vigorously during a heart attack could save your life
+Coughing vigorously during a heart attack could save your life.

-There is no medical evidence to support ‘cough CPR’, which suggests you can help yourself by cough vigorously if you think you’re having a heart attack and are alone.
+There is no medical evidence to support ‘couch CPR’, which suggests you can help yourself by couching vigorously if you think you’re having a heart attack and are alone.
 If you have a cardiac arrest you would become unconscious, and without immediate CPS (chest compressions and rescue breaths), you would die.